wp-plugins/bmlt-tabbed-ui/readme.txt

 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 5.0.4 =
+* Fix - Calculation of end time was incorrect because of adding minutes twice.
+Thanks to ny_dave for reporting this.

 = 5.0.3 =
 * Fix - Tweaks to the cache code.